Taniyama's problems: The problems

 Taniyama's twelfth problem's significance lies in its suggestion of a deep connection between elliptic curves and modular forms.
 While Taniyama's original formulation was somewhat imprecise, it captured a profound insight that would later be refined into the modularity theorem.
 The problem specifically proposed that the L-functions of elliptic curves could be identified with those of certain modular forms, a connection that seemed surprising at the time.

 Fellow Japanese mathematician Goro Shimura noted that Taniyama's formulation in his twelfth problem was unclear: the proposed Mellin transform method would only work for elliptic curves over rational numbers.
-For curves over number fields, the situation is substantially more complex and remains unclear even at a conjectural level today.
+For curves over number field, the situation is substantially more complex and remains unclear even at a conjectural level today.

 Taniyama's thirteenth problem (translated) To characterize the field of elliptic modular functions of level $N$, and especially to decompose the Jacobian variety $J$ of this function field into simple factors up to isogeny.
 Also it is well known that if $N = q$, a prime, and $q \equiv 3 \pmod 4$, then $J$ contains elliptic curves with complex multiplication.
 What can one say for general $N$?